Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 You need to score at least 70% to pass the exam.
 In other words, you have to answer 42 questions correctly to secure 70% or higher in the exam.

-The practice test helps you get familiar with the exam format, pinpoint areas to review, and boost your confidence.
+The practice test helps you become familiar with the exam format, pinpoint areas to review, and boost your confidence.
 It improves your ability to recall information quickly and accurately during the real exam.

 No. You don’t need to own a drone to take or pass the Part 107 test.
 The certification evaluates your aeronautical knowledge, not your ownership or experience with a specific aircraft.